Hi to all our Tadcrafters’ volunteers and supporters,

 TadGrafters Wood-working Group Update

-The Grafters will be meeting next on Weds 15th December from 4-6pm at The Barn.
-We are a small group for safety reasons but we usually have spare places if anyone would like to pop down to see what we do.
+The Grafters are next due to meet on Weds 9th February from 4-6pm at The Barn.
+We are a small group for safety reasons but we usually have spare places if anyone new would like to pop down to see what we do.
 We have plenty of equipment, so you only need to bring yourself.
-If you have not been before or for a while please let us know by email to expect you in case there’s a change of plan, you will be very welcome.
+If you have not been before or for a while please let us know by email to expect you in case there’s a change of plan.
+You will be very welcome.

 Gardening Group update